awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :Tell him the minutes of the last meeting of the members are on my :table.
 Tell him I haven't an invoice, but have instead an October :bill, for our new machine parts.
-He may mention this item to the :manager, as he has neither its history nor my letters of inquiry.
+He may mention this item to the :manager, as he has neither its history nor my letters of enquiry.
  :
  :I find nothing else to include.
 We shall miss you greatly, :and we shall be looking for you at our new home.